AD&D Insurance provides some insurance coverage….

 - It offers “double indemnity” – AD&D purchased as a “rider” or add-on to a normal life insurance policy will usually pay out double the amount of money if you die in an accident than if you had only standard life insurance.

 - Some policies offer additional payouts if you die due to an accident while traveling as a passenger by plane, taxi, or public transport – the insurance money paid to loved ones after this type of accidental death might be double or triple the usual amount.

 Drawbacks of AD&D Insurance

 - Coverage is limited – it’s important to realize that this kind of policy only covers death or serious disability caused by accident.
-If you die because of a medical condition or other reason, even if the medical cause is linked to the accident, the insurer will not pay.
+If you die because of a medical condition, even if the medical cause is linked to the accident, the insurer will not pay.
 For example, if you have a heart attack while driving that causes you to crash the car, this type of accident would not be covered.